 Imported automobiles.
-The tax applies to automobiles that do not have a prototype-based fuel economy rating assigned by the EPA.
+The tax applies to automobiles that do not have a prototypebased fuel economy rating assigned by the EPA.
 An automobile that is imported into the United States without a certificate of conformity to United States emission standards and which has no assigned fuel economy rating must be either:

-- Converted, by installation of emission controls, to conform in all material respects to an automobile that is already certified for sale in the United States, or - Modified by installation of emission control components and individually tested to demonstrate emission compliance.
+- Converted by installation of emission controls to conform in all material respects to an automobile that is already certified for sale in the United States, or - Modified by installation of emission control components and individually tested to demonstrate emission compliance.

 An imported automobile that has been converted to conform to an automobile already certified for sale in the United States may use the fuel economy rating assigned to the conformed automobile.
 A fuel economy rating is not generally available for those imported automobiles that have been modified because the EPA does not require a highway fuel economy test on them.
 A separate highway fuel economy test would be required to devise a fuel economy rating (otherwise the automobile is presumed to fall within the lowest fuel economy rating).

-For more information about imported automobiles, see Revenue Ruling 86-20, 1986-1 C.B.
-319, Revenue Procedure 86-9, 1986-1 C.B.
-530, and Revenue Procedure 87-10, 1987-1 C.B.
-545.
+For more information about fuel economy ratings for imported automobiles, see Revenue Ruling 86-20 and Revenue Procedure 86-9 in Cumulative Bulletin 1986-1, and Revenue Procedure 87-10 in Cumulative Bulletin 1987-1.